SanjeevaRDodlapati/QeMLflow/docs/reports/implementation/PHASE_8_CERTIFICATION_DEPLOYMENT_IMPLEMENTATION_PLAN.md

 ## 🎯 **Phase Overview**

-**Phase 8** establishes **ChemML as the global standard** for computational chemistry and pharmaceutical AI education, creating comprehensive certification programs, worldwide deployment infrastructure, and sustainable ecosystem for continuous innovation.
+**Phase 8** establishes **QeMLflow as the global standard** for computational chemistry and pharmaceutical AI education, creating comprehensive certification programs, worldwide deployment infrastructure, and sustainable ecosystem for continuous innovation.

 ---